openfoodfacts/openfoodfacts-dart/DOCUMENTATION.md

 _displayProductName(name);
 ```

-#### Example: display a product in German language, or in Russian, or rollback to default.
+#### Example: display a product in German language, or in Russian, or rollback to default

 ```dart
 final conf = ProductQueryConfiguration(